 In Italy degree courses are structured in credits (crediti formativi universitari - CFU).
 One university credit corresponds to 25 hours of work per student, including attendance of lectures, individual study time and practical work.
 The average annual workload for a full-time student is conventionally fixed to 60 credits.

 The Department involved in the IMBRSea project is the Department of Life and Environmental Science (DiSVA).
 For all courses at the DiSVA, 1 CFU corresponds to 8 hours of class teaching (class lectures).
 In addition, each course includes at least 1 CFU of experimental teaching (laboratory practice, whose attendance is highly recommended).

 At Univpm there are different forms of examination such as written examinations and oral examinations.
 The type of examination may vary according to the subject.

-The grading scale is from 30 to 18.
-With a grade of less than 18 the exam is not passed.
+The grading scale is from 18 to 30.
+With a grade of less than 18 the student failed the exam.